ThaKookieMansta/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-This is the project on Shell, basics 0x00 from ALX
+This repository will host the system engineering devops projects from ALX